 - A first-degree internal hemorrhoid swells in the anal canal during bowel movements.

-- A third-degree hemorrhoid protrudes from the anus during bowel movements and must be reintroduced with a finger.
+- Third-degree hemorrhoid protrudes from the anus during bowel movements and must be reintroduced with a finger.

-- A fourth-degree hemorrhoid protrudes from the anus all the time.
+- Fourth-degree hemorrhoid protrudes from the anus all the time.

 How is it diagnosed?

 Consult your doctor if you have pain or itching around the anus or if you bleed when you evacuate.
-It is important that you see your doctor, because bleeding can also be a sign of cancer in the gastrointestinal (GI) tract .
+You must see your doctor because bleeding can signify cancer in the gastrointestinal (GI) tract.

 Your doctor will ask about your symptoms and medical history.
-During the exam, a gloved and lubricated finger can be inserted into the rectum to detect any lumps or growth.
-This is called digital rectal exam.
+A gloved and lubricated finger can be inserted into the rectum to detect any lumps or growth during the exam.
+This is called a digital rectal exam.

 If you have signs or are at risk for colon cancer, you may need one of these tests to look more deeply into your colon.

-The main treatment for a thrombosed hemorrhoid is a procedure, called an external thrombectomy, that makes a small cut in the clot and drains it.
+The primary treatment for a thrombosed hemorrhoid is an external thrombectomy that makes a small cut in the clot and drains it.
 You will receive local anesthesia to prevent you from feeling pain.

 You may be able to relieve the discomfort of hemorrhoids with some simple homemade measures:

 - Apply an over-the-counter hemorrhoid cream or ointment, such as Preparation H. You can also try a witch hazel wipe, such as Tucks.